A Guide to Your Farmhouse Kitchen RemodelAugust 22, 2020

 It’s no secret that every homeowner in the country wants to save big on their monthly energy bills.
 Not being aware of where energy is being lost in your kitchen may cost you a lot of money in the long run, without even realizing it.
 It is highly recommended to understand your not-so-good habits in the kitchen, and in turn, make a few simple changes for more energy-efficiency.
 And keep in mind that saving energy doesn’t just save you money— it helps the environment too!
-Do good for yourself and the planet with these 5 energy-saving tips for the kitchen:
+Do good for yourself and the planet with these top 5 tips for saving energy in the kitchen.

 To no one’s surprise, it takes a lot of energy to heat an oven.
 Although it may be tempting to take a peek at what you’re baking, don’t forget that you have an oven light for a reason.
 Whenever you open the oven door, there is a drastic loss of heat, ranging from 10-50%, and averaging at about 25%.
 Although multiple circumstances will determine how much energy is lost, it’s not a bad idea to keep the door closed until you’re ready to take out your food.
 Set a timer and utilize the oven light to your advantage.
 Perhaps even try turning the oven off a few minutes before your time is up, as the oven will still heat your food and you’ll save a hefty amount of energy.